-Things To Do in Manizales
+Things to Do in Manizales

-Be sure to visit on weekends to see the local talent, dance culture, and nightlife.
-Even if you aren’t much of a tango dancer, most of the tango bars play a mix of tango, milonga, valse, rancherito Argentino, bolero, pasodoble, cumbia, and salsa.
+Be sure to visit on weekends to see the local talent perform, learn the basic steps, and immerse yourself in a unique dance culture and nightlife.
+Even if you aren’t much of a tango dancer, most of the bars play a mix of tango, milonga, valse, rancherito, bolero, pasodoble, merengue, cumbia, and salsa.

 Cathedral of Manizales